 For annuity investors, laddering is an effective way to generate a steady stream of income with a moderated level of interest rate risk.
 Read on to learn more about this shrewd approach to investing.

 Annuity laddering is a financial strategy that can help you maximize the value of your annuity contracts.
 It entails purchasing multiple annuities with different contractually-stipulated cash flows.

 Each annuity represents a rung on your annuity ladder, providing a distinct cash flow reflective of a specified interest rate.
 By compiling multiple annuity contracts, you can diversify your cash flows and improve your financial position.

 Why Investors Ladder Annuities

-“The main benefits of laddering are spreading interest rate and reinvestment risk over time, and getting short-term liquidity while taking advantage of longer term rates,” Carey told Forbes.
+Matt Carey, a retirement expert with experience at the U.S. Department of the Treasury, summarizes the benefits as follows: “The main benefits of laddering are spreading interest rate and reinvestment risks over time, and getting short-term liquidity, while taking advantage of longer-term rates.”